 Step 3.
 Connect the DroidCam Wireless Webcam Android app with the Windows DroidCam Client

-Go to your Android smartphone and open the DroidCam Wireless Webcam.
-You should find it listed among your All apps list.
+Go to your Android smartphone and open the DroidCam Wireless Webcam app.
+You can find it listed in your All apps list.

-Go to your Windows computer and focus on the DroidCam Client.
-If you didn't already open the Windows client at the previous step, open it now.
-Inside its window, in the Connect over WiFi (LAN) section, enter the Device IP and the DroidCam Port that are displayed on your Android smartphone.
-In our case, the Device IP is 192.168.1.24 and the DroidCam Port is 4747.
+Go to your Windows computer and open DroidCam Client.
+In the Connect over WiFi (LAN) section, enter the Device IP and the DroidCam Port that are displayed on your Android smartphone.
+In our case, the Device IP is 192.168.50.4, and the DroidCam Port is 4747.

-Then make sure to select the Video and, if you want, also the Audio checkboxes.
-They control whether the Android smartphone will relay only the camera video feed as well as enable the microphone.
+Then make sure to select the Video and, if you want, the Audio checkbox too.
+They control whether your Android smartphone can relay the camera video feed, as well as the sound from its microphone.

 Step 4.
-Start the video feed from your smartphone
+Start the video feed from your Android phone

 Step 5.
-Use your Android smartphone as a webcam, in Camera, Skype, and Facebook
+Use your Android smartphone as a webcam on Skype, Facebook, and other similar apps

 Now you can open any app that needs a webcam and configure it to use your Android smartphone, a.k.a.
 DroidCam Source, for that.
-For instance, in Skype's Video settings you'll find a webcam called DroidCam Source 3.
+For instance, in Skype's Video settings, you can find a webcam called DroidCam Source 3.
 All you have to do to use it with Skype is to select it.

-Likewise, all you have to do to use your new smartphone webcam in Facebook is choose it when you initiate a video call.
+Likewise, all you have to do to use your new smartphone webcam on Facebook is to choose it when you initiate a video call.